pyccel/pyccel/tutorial/numpy-functions.md

         Divisor array.
 If x1.shape != x2.shape, they must be
         broadcastable to a common shape (which becomes the shape of the output).

--   Supported language: fortran.
+-   Supported language: Fortran.

--   python code:
+-   Python code:

     ```python
     from numpy import array, mod